 The Project Leader is responsible for the safe and efficient implementation of fire management activities within their unit, including cooperative activities with other agencies or landowners, in accordance with delegations of authorities.

-The Project Leader, or principal acting, will meet required elements outlined in the Project Leader/Refuge Manager Performance Requirements.
+The Project Leader, or principal acting, will meet required elements outlined in the Management Performance Requirements for Fire Operations matrix helps.